Qanop/blog/content/posts/2021-08-01---sync-aws-codecommit-with-bitbucket-by-running-pipeline.md

     - step: *sync-codecommit
 ```

 Now, whenever you push to Bitbucket, it will also push to CodeCommit.
-For more details and better step by step configuration you can check also this [Medium post](https://medium.com/@wooltar/aws-codecommit-push-from-bitbucket-pipeline-2f5e08fe3629)
+For more details and better step-by-step configuration you can check also this [Medium post](https://medium.com/@wooltar/aws-codecommit-push-from-bitbucket-pipeline-2f5e08fe3629)